telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/customizing-appearance/themes.md

     ![radtabbedform-themes001](images/radtabbedform-themes001.png)

 1. Modify the *BackColor* and the *Gradient Style* of the item.
-Now when a tab is hovered it back color will be red.
+Now, when a tab is hovered its back color will be red.

     ![radtabbedform-themes002](images/radtabbedform-themes002.png)